wix-incubator/ui-autotools/README.md

     - events were removed after component unmounts
 - `a11y` - accessibility test:
     - checks component render result for accessibility using axe-core
-- `snap` - tool for generating and testing component snapshots, that:
-    - renders components, takes screenshots, and sends them to Applitools Eyes to run comparisons
 - `showcase` - generates a static website with component documentation, APIs and demos

 We encourge anyone to add tools to this repo that utilize metadata.
 Please open pull requests for any tools and issues with half baked dreams :) .